Authentication - Native API

-Learn how easy it is to authenticate Native API requests with the Blockdaemon Native RPC API.
+Learn how easy it is to authenticate requests with the Blockdaemon RPC API.

-To use the Native RPC API, you need to authenticate your requests with your Blockdeamon API Suite API key.
+To use the Blockdaemon RPC API, you need to authenticate your requests with your Blockdeamon API Suite API key.
 Here's how to do it.

 1. Getting an API Key